Chelsea flop? Hernan Crespo scored wondergoals for fun in the Prem

 Let’s get one thing straight: Hernan Crespo did not flop at Chelsea.

-Chelsea may not have the best track record when it comes to signing strikers, with millions wasted on players with big reputations such as Andriy Shevchenko and Alvaro Morata.
+Chelsea may not have the best track record when it comes to signing strikers, with millions wasted on players with big reputations such as Andriy Shevchenko, Romelu Lukaku and Timo Werner.

 And Crespo is often included on lists of expensive Premier League failures.
 Twenty-four goals from a world-class striker who remained on Chelsea’s books for five seasons certainly doesn’t scream success.